 Years Ended

-Ju ne 27, 2021 Jι ine 28, 2020
+Jul ly 3, 2022 Ju ne 27, 2021

-Intrinsic value of options exercised \$ 555 \$ 120
+Intrinsic value of options exercised \$ 451 \$ 555

 Fair value of stock options vested \$ \$

-No options were granted during the fiscal years ended June 27, 2021 or June 28, 2020.
+No options were granted during the fiscal years ended July 3, 2022 or June 27, 2021.

-The range of options outstanding as of June 27, 2021 was as follows:
+The range of options outstanding as of July 3, 2022 was as follows:

 Weighted

-Weighted Average
+Wei ighted Average

-Number of Average Remaining
+Number of Av erage Remaining

 Options Exercise Price Contractual

-Outstanding Outstanding Life Outstanding
+Outstanding and Outstanding and Life Outstanding

-and Exercisable and Exercisable (In Years)
+Exercisable Exercisable (In Years)

-\$26.53-\$25.64 35,703 \$26.20 0.51
+\$25.64 4,251 \$ 25.64 0.13

-\$38.71 27,911 \$38.71 2.15
+\$38.71 27,911 \$ 38.71 1.13

-\$79.73 9,010 \$79.73 3.14
+\$79.73 9,010 \$ 79.73 2.13

-72,624 \$37.65
+41,172 \$ 46.34

 Income Taxes: Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of assets and liabilities and their respective tax bases and operating loss carry-forwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in years in which those temporary differences are expected to be recovered, settled or utilized.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 Valuation allowances are recorded to reduce deferred tax assets when it is more likely than not that a tax benefit will not be realized.
 We recognize the benefit of an income tax position only if it is more likely than not (greater than 50 percent) that the tax position will be sustained upon tax examination, based solely on the technical merits of the tax position.

 Otherwise, no benefit is recognized.
 The tax benefits recognized are measured based on the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement.
 Additionally, we accrue interest and related penalties, if applicable, on all tax exposures for which reserves have been established consistent with jurisdictional tax laws.
-Interest and penalties on uncertain tax positions are classified in the (Benefit) Provision for Income Taxes in the accompanying Consolidated Statements of Income (Loss) and Comprehensive Income (Loss).
+Interest and penalties on uncertain tax positions are classified in the (Benefit) Provision for Income Taxes in the accompanying Consolidated Statements of Income and Comprehensive Income.